myronschippers/saga-vs-rtk-query/README.md

 This is a side by side comparison looking at the implemintation of [Redux Saga](https://redux-saga.js.org/docs/introduction/GettingStarted) and [RTK Query](https://redux-toolkit.js.org/rtk-query/overview).
 Both are solving the issue of how to handle Async API Calls as a Redux Middleware.

+## API Used

+We are using the open [PokeAPI](https://pokeapi.co/docs/v2) for the comparison of the Redux Middleware.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.